mustakshif/Asri/README_en_US.md

 # Hadeeth - theme for SiYuan

-An ultra-modern macOS-like theme that offers a lightweight and minimalistic style, providing an elegant and efficient note-taking experience.
+An ultra-modern macOS-like theme for [SiYuan](https://github.com/siyuan-note/siyuan), provides an elegant and efficient note-taking experience with its lightweight and minimalistic style,.

 ## Theme Features